Louisiana Home Insurance: High Costs, Hurricane Risk & Coverage Options

 • Standard market competition

-Northern Louisiana homeowners in cities like Shreveport, Monroe, and Ruston still face above-average rates compared to most of the country, but benefit from reduced hurricane and flood exposure, a more functional private insurance market, and lower deductible requirements.
-The broader home insurance affordability crisis still affects the north, but far less acutely than coastal areas.
+Homeowners in Shreveport, Monroe, and Ruston still face above-average rates compared to most of the country, but benefit from reduced hurricane exposure, a more functional private market, and lower deductibles.
+The broader home insurance affordability crisis still affects the north, but far less acutely.

 Compare Home Insurance Plans in Ohio